microbit-foundation/python-editor-v3/docs/tech-overview.md

 ## The sidebar and educational content

-The Reference and Ideas sidebar tabs show educational content that is managed in the Micro:bit Educational Foundation's content management system (CMS).
-The content is currently sourced live from the CMS.
-For non-localhost deploys this will require CORS configuration on our end.
-Please open an issue to discuss this.
+The Reference and Ideas sidebar tabs show educational content that is managed in the Micro:bit Educational Foundation's content management system (Sanity CMS).
+This content is not Open Source.
+The content is sourced live from the CMS APIs.
+It will work for local development but non-Foundation deployments will see CORS errors.

+You can substitute your own content by setting `VITE_SANITY_PROJECT` and `VITE_SANITY_DATASET` environment variables, overriding the defaults in `.env`.
+The schemas we use for Sanity CMS are [packaged as a plugin in this GitHub project](https://github.com/microbit-foundation/sanity-plugin-python-editor-v3/).

+We also plan to explore adding Markdown documentation support as an alternative to Sanity CMS.
+You can follow the discussion [on this GitHub issue](PENDING).

 The API tab shows detailed documentation of the MicroPython API for users who need more detail than the curated content in the Reference tab provides.
 The API tab content is generated at runtime from the bundled type stubs for MicroPython.
 We do this using an enhancement to the Foundation's fork of Pyright.
 For more details see [Python code intelligence](#python-code-intelligence).